grafana/redshift-datasource/README.md

 - A column with a `date` or `datetime` type must be selected
 - The `date` column must be in ascending order (using `ORDER BY column ASC`)
-- A numberic column must also be selected
+- A numeric column must also be selected

 To make a more reasonable graph, be sure to use the `$__timeFilter` and `$__timeGroup` macros.